Sponsored post.

 Every butcher has his own spiced sausages and his own cabbage sausages.
 In Southern Jutland, the butcher still wears a bowler hat, and he is proud of what he does.
 You can taste it.

-If you exist havets delicacies, then take a trip to Rømø in Vadehavet, when they hold oyster festival in October.
+If you are into the delicacies of the sea, take a trip to Rømø in the Wadden Sea when they last oyster festival in October.
 It's luxury and straightforward – once you get the hang of opening them.
-You can also collect fresh oysters yourself at Vadehavet and go on an oyster trip, where you learn when and how to eat oysters.
-Among other Black Safari has oyster tours The whole season.
+You can also gather fresh oysters yourself at the Wadden Sea and go on an oyster tour, where you will learn when and how to eat oysters.
+Among others Black Safari has oyster tours The whole season.

 Everywhere in the region you will come across small farm shops selling what they grow themselves.
 It will not be more local.
 There are strawberries and honey for those with sweet teeth, and for the adults there are plenty of treats in the bottle.
 Try a completely local wine or liqueur from Årø Winery or an award-winning Reunion gin from Sønderborg Distillery - or one of the many other local drinks.
 And bring some home to the neighbors so they can taste what they've missed.